mtumilowicz/scrum-notes/README.md

 * employs an iterative, incremental approach to optimize predictability and control risk
 * three pillars
     * transparency
-        * aspects of the process
-            * visible to those responsible for the outcome
+        * aspects of the process are visible to those responsible for the outcome
-            * defined by a common standard
+        * aspects of the process defined by a common standard
             * example - definition of "Done"
     * inspection
+        * by skilled inspectors
         * inspect artifacts and progress toward a Sprint Goal
         * inspection should not slow down the work
-        * by skilled inspectors
     * adaptation
-        * caused by inspection
+        * caused by inspection, when
-            * if resulting product will be unacceptable
+            * resulting product will be unacceptable
-            * if some aspects deviate outside acceptable limits
+            * some aspects deviate outside acceptable limits
         * must be made as soon as possible
-        * process or the material being processed must be adjusted
     * events for inspection and adaptation
         * Planning
         * Daily